plblum/jivs/planning/Aria Design.md

 - When `alsoRunRoleUpdater` is `false`, only the specialized updater runs.
 - `alsoRunRoleUpdater` is ignored when an updater itself was obtained from the role registry.
 - If the role updater throws, the specialized updater is not invoked.

+### Role Normalization

+Role registration and lookup normalize role values with `trim().toLowerCase()`.
+The normalized role is passed to the updater.

+- Registration rejects a role that is empty after trimming.
+- An unregistered normalized role remains valid.
+It has no role updater, but a specialized updater may still run.

 ### Updater Lifetime